Brown Pelican, Pelecanus occidentalis

 Brown Pelican, Pelecanus occidentalis carolinensis.
 Bird photographed within the coastal region of Cancún, Quintana Roo, March 2021.
 Photograph and identifications courtesy of Marina Sutormina, Stockholm, Sweden.

 The Brown Pelican, Pelecanus occidentalis californicus and Pelecanus occidentalis carolinensis, are two of the five subspecies of Brown Pelican, three of which are found in Mexico.
 They are a member of the Pelecanidae Family of Pelicans, which has eight members placed in one genus, and one of eight global species of the Pelecanus Genus.
-They are known in Mexico as pelícano café and pelícano pardo.
+The Brown Pelican is a highly social permanent resident of the coastal marine environment that is found in all Mexican coastal regions.
 They also are the only truly marine and predominantly dark-plumaged pelican species.
+This species now symbolizes the success of many wildlife conservation efforts, as they were once almost completely extinct.
+They date to the Pleistocene Period, 11,700 to 2,580,000 years ago.
+In Mexico, they are known as Pelícano Café and Pelícano Pardo.

 The Brown Pelican is found in all coastal regions of Mexico.
 The californicus subspecies is found along the Baja California Peninsula and through the Gulf of California south to Jalisco.
-The carolinensis subspecies is found from southern Veracruz south to Belize including all coastal regions of the Yucatán Peninsula, and along the southern Mexican coast.
-Most birds are resident throughout their entire breeding range, but segments of many populations undertake annual postbreeding migration.
-Along Atlantic coast they initial disperse northward after breeding, followed by southward migration in autumn.
-In the Pacific they are known to migrant cross the Baja peninsula at its narrowest parts, most commonly at Bahía de los Ángeles, then move northward along the Pacific coast and southward along the Pacific coast of Mexico.
+The carolinensis subspecies is found from southern Veracruz south to Belize including all coastal regions of the Yucatán Peninsula and along the southern Mexican coast.
+Most birds are resident throughout their entire breeding range, but segments of many populations undertake annual post-breeding migration.
+Along the Atlantic coast, they initially disperse northward after breeding, followed by southward migration in autumn.
+In the Pacific, they are known to migrate across the Baja peninsula at its narrowest parts, most commonly at Bahía de los Ángeles, then move northward along the Pacific coast and southward along the Pacific coast of Mexico.
+They breed in very large colonies of up to several thousand pairs on dry, rocky areas along the Caribbean coast in the states of Veracruz, Yucatán, Quintana Roo, Tabasco, and Campeche and on the offshore islands and mangrove forests along the Pacific coast of Baja California, numerous islands in the Gulf of California, and estuarine and offshore islands along the mainland coast from Sinaloa south to Guerrero.

-From a conservation perspective the Brown Pelican is currently considered to be of Least Concern with stable, widely distributed increasing populations.
-Historically their populations have suffered significantly.
-They were hunted for their eggs, meat and skins by Native Americans and for feathers for the millinery trade in the late nineteenth and early twentieth centuries.
-Commercial egging is still practiced in colonies along the Pacific coast of Baja Mexico and in the Gulf of California.
-They are very sensitive to organochlorine pesticides that causes eggshell thinning, which led to breakage during incubation and low reproductive success.
+From a conservation perspective the Brown Pelican is currently considered to be of Least Concern with increasing populations within their geographical range.
+Historically their populations have suffered significantly for many reasons.
+They were hunted for their eggs, meat, and skins by Native Americans and for feathers for the millinery trade in the late nineteenth and early twentieth centuries.
+Commercial egging is still practiced in colonies along the Pacific coast of Baja Mexico and the Gulf of California.
+They are very sensitive to organochlorine pesticides that cause eggshell thinning, which leads to breakage during incubation and low reproductive success.
 The banning of the use of DTT in the USA has reversed this trend.
 They are also highly susceptible to oil spills.
 Entanglement in sport-fishing gear is also a major cause of mortality with over 1,000 birds killed annually.
-Some of their breeding habitats have also been destroyed by human development.
 Disturbance of their breeding colonies by human intrusion has also adversely affected their reproductive success.
-Their survival has been the focus of conservationist with the establishment of wildlife refuges within the Sea of Cortez by the Mexican Government in 1978.
-The Brown Pelican now symbolizes the success of wildlife-conservation efforts.
-They date to the Pleistocene Period, 11,700 to 2,580,000 years ago.
+Their survival has been the focus of conservationists since the establishment of wildlife refuges within the Sea of Cortez by the Mexican Government in 1978.